elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `enterprise_search` (Optional) Enterprise Search server definition, can only be specified once.
 For multi-node Enterprise Search deployments, use multiple `topology` blocks.
 * `apm` **DEPRECATED** (Optional) APM instance definition, can only be specified once.
 It should only be used with deployments with a version prior to 8.0.0.
 * `traffic_filter` (Optional) List of traffic filter rule identifiers that will be applied to the deployment.
-* `observability` (Optional) Observability settings that you can set to ship logs and metrics to a separate deployment.
+* `observability` (Optional) Observability settings that you can set to ship logs and metrics to a deployment.
+The target deployment can also be the current deployment itself.
 * `tags` (Optional) Key value map of arbitrary string tags.

 ### Resources